 It is 2070 in the Cotswold Water Park.
 The continuous meandering corridors of enriched wetlands, meadows, wet woodlands and scrubland form a resilient mosaic of habitats.
 The wildlife is flourishing and species can easily move across the landscape.
 Farmers, land owners and local communities are actively engaged in adopting sustainable ways of living.
-An array of new footpaths, cycle routes and the restored Thames & Severn Canal are available for visitors and local residents to explore.
+An array of new footpaths and cycle routes are available for visitors and local residents to explore.
 Carbon is captured and stored in the wetlands, woodland mosaics and arable soils.
 The improved water quality and flood management has enhanced the lives of wildlife and people in the CWP and communities downstream.
-Local communities, visitors and businesses continue to work together in harmony to maximise the benefits for humans and for wildlife, ensuring fully functioning ecosystems within the CWP.
+Local communities, visitors and local businesses continue to work together in harmony to maximise the benefits for humans and for wildlife, ensuring fully functioning ecosystems within the CWP.

-Cotswold Water Park Nature Conservation Forum
+Cotswold Water Park Nature Recovery Forum